liyu95/NN_decision_boundary/README.md

 This folder contains some of the results, including some very old exploratory results.

 ## Interesting results
+We consider all the convolutional layers as a transformation function and the last hidden layer as the transformed space.
+We show the decision boundary of the network's last layer on the transformed space and the decision boundary of SVM trained with the transformed data.
+We show that the NN last layer decision boundary should converge to that of the SVM solution given that the loss converge to zero.
+In addition, empirically, the bias of the NN boundary is very interesting, which is always around the midpoint between the two cluster on the transformed space.
+If we reinitialize the last layer and retrain the last layer, the direction result still holds but the bias result does not holds.
+For more result, please refer to the manuscript.

 ### MNIST binary classification using ResNet, trained with SGD, Adam can also give similar result
 ![alt text](https://github.com/lykaust15/NN_decision_boundary/blob/master/result/exploration/SVM_decision_boundary_transform.png)![alt text](https://github.com/lykaust15/NN_decision_boundary/blob/master/result/exploration/NN_decision_boundary_transform.png)![alt text](https://github.com/lykaust15/NN_decision_boundary/blob/master/result/exploration/NN_transform_reinitailize.png)

 ### CIFAR-10 binary classification using DenseNet, trained with SGD, Adam can also give similar result
 ![alt text](https://github.com/lykaust15/NN_decision_boundary/blob/master/result/exploration/SVM_decision_boundary_transform_cifar10_densenet.png)![alt text](https://github.com/lykaust15/NN_decision_boundary/blob/master/result/exploration/NN_decision_boundary_transform_cifar10_densenet.png)